chakshusman/chakshusman/README.md

 🚀 Let's Code the Future!

 Open to new opportunities and collaborations.
-Reach me at 📧 chakshusman@gmail.com or connect on 🌐 LinkedIn.
+Reach me at 📧 chakshusman@gmail.com or connect on 🌐 [LinkedIn]([url](https://www.linkedin.com/in/chaksmishra/)).
 Explore my coding adventures on 🚀 GitHub.